NR74W/WipEout-Mods/README.md

 A mod for WipEout Pure, focusing on adding contents, Quality of Life improvements and increasing the AI difficulty.

+### WipEout Pure: Special Edition

+A custom version of WipEout Pure with all DLC and promotional content.

 ## FX400 - WipEout Pulse

 ### Custom Grids